 - When you are finished, check for any debris.
 Clear up by hand, using wet wipes or similar disposable cloths and ensure any small bits or dust are placed on the polythene sheet.
 Never be tempted to use a vacuum cleaner!

-- Wrap the sheets / pieces in polythene or place inside a bag if small enough (do not break them up) and seal up with tape.
+- Wrap the sheets / pieces in polythene or place inside a bag if small enough.
+Do not break them up.
+Seal up with tape.
 Now do the same again so that they are double-bagged.

 - You will also need to dispose of the polythene used to cover the ground, your overalls and mask and any other waste from the job as asbestos waste.
-(Wipe down your footwear and put the cloth in with the waste) Carry out the same double bagging procedure for these - they can all go in together.
+Wipe down your footwear.
+Put the cloth in with the waste.
+Carry out the same double-bagging procedure for these.
+They can all go in together.

-- When you have finished, and everything is safely double bagged, wash your hands and face and any tools used.
-It is ok for a few asbestos fibres to go down the sink as it is naturally found in water we drink it everyday and it does us no harm as it is not being breathed in!
+- When you have finished, and everything is safely double-bagged, wash your hands and face and any tools used.
+It is ok for a few asbestos fibres to go down the sink as it is naturally found in water we drink it everyday.
+It does us no harm as it is not being breathed in!

 So having wrapped everything up, how do I get rid of it?

-Householders - in this area you can take small amounts (4-5 sheets) to the Flusco Household Waste Recycling Centre telephone 01768 480691.
+Household Waste Recycling Centres will take small amounts of asbestos (4-5 sheets).
 You must speak to a member of staff at the site who will tell you which skip to use.
-You must phone before going, to ensure it can be accepted on the day you wish to go there.
+You must telephone before going, to ensure it can be accepted on the day you wish to go there.
 If you use your own vehicle please check that you do not damage the wrapping and contaminate your car.
-For other sites in Cumbria that can accept asbestos waste see asbestos disposal on Cumbria County Council's website

 Asbestos waste should not be transported in a trailer where it could fall out.
 A car or van is much safer.

-If the amount to be disposed of is very large, the site may refuse to take it and you will have to follow the advice for business owners.
+If the amount to be disposed of is very large, the site may refuse to take it.
+You will have to follow the advice for business owners.

-Businesses - contact a licensed asbestos removal in Cumbria on Yell.com and arrange for them to take the waste to a site licensed for the disposal of hazardous waste.
-It is necessary to comply with the Special Waste Regulations 1996 so using a contractor is likely to be easier than making the arrangements yourself.
+Businesses - contact a licensed asbestos removal firm to arrange for them to take the waste to a site licensed for the disposal of hazardous waste.
+It is necessary to comply with the Special Waste Regulations 1996.
+Using a contractor is likely to be easier than making the arrangements yourself.
 There will be a charge, so it is worth getting several quotes.